 - Challenges, pranks, or stunts that pose the risk of physical injury or serious emotional distress.
 You can learn more about what’s not allowed in our policies around challenges and pranks.

-- Encouraging minors to engage in dangerous activities, even if there are no minors in the content.
+- Encouraging minors to participate in dangerous activities, even if there are no minors in the content.

-- Content simulating parental abuse or abandonment, simulating exposure to death or violence, causing minors to experience intense shame or humiliation.
+- Content simulating parental abuse or abandonment, simulating exposure to death or violence, or causing minors intense shame or humiliation.

 - Using cartoons, puppets, or family entertainment characters to appeal to children where content features adult themes like violence and sex.

 We have zero tolerance for predatory behavior on YouTube.
-If we believe a child is in danger based on content that has been reported to us, we’ll assist with investigations into the content by law enforcement.
+If we think a child is in danger based on reported content, we’ll help law enforcement investigate the content.

 Visit Creator Academy for more

-Would you rather learn about this policy through videos and quizzes?
+Would you rather learn about our Community Guidelines through videos and quizzes?
 Check out our new Creator Academy course.